RonNewcomb/narrative-engine/README system3.md

 4. A go-to but it finds too many passages that fit.
 5. An optional warning that a response isn't used at all.

-A feature to turn one response-check into a different one, or a response-check that is calculated from other response-checks.
+**Inferences**: A feature to turn one response-check into a different one, or a response-check that is calculated from other response-checks.
 For example, if we took the pineapple from scene 2 and/or left the cigarette on the table, then a new checkable "response" is "Maria knows."
 Now we can check the virtual response "Maria knows" as shorthand for the others.

-Any features to double-check the author and highlight to-dos.
-Guardrails for novice writers.
-Dissuade dungeon crawls and rambling.
-It doesn't explicitly have objects, but partial responses and hashtags can be used as such.
-Algorithms?
-Board game, planner A.I., is finishable checking, hashtag rules checking, automatic TODO highlighters, sample-based passage linking.
+> [`infer` Maria knows `from` took the pineapple from scene 2 `or` left the cigarette on the table]

+**Plot Outline** is both guardrails and writing prompts (to-dos) and navigation aid.

+**World Model**: A distillation of past actions to the current state of the world.
+But any question that the current state can answer, the complete ordered list of responses can also answer.
+(This might however require NPCs that "choose responses" to also be recorded if there's conflicting actions.)

+**Pieces** of a board game.
+Comes with an algorithm to solve for.
+(Prolog?)

 #### Ideas Worth Considering